 Inn of The Five Graces: Tips

 The nearest dinner meal awaits you at the 315 Restaurant & Wine Bar which is just adjacent to The Inn of Five Graces.
 It is known by visitors and locals alike as the place to go in Santa Fe for classically prepared French cuisine.
 Chef Louis Moskow, a New York City native and a graduate of The Culinary Institute, cooked in New Orleans, Bavaria, and Italy before becoming the owner and executive chef in 1999.
-Meals can be enjoyed in the restaurant or the comfort of your own room.
+Meals can be enjoyed in the restaurant or in the comfort of your own room.
 There are over 100 restaurants in downtown Santa Fe, all just a pleasant stroll from the property.

-Disclosure: As is common in the travel industry, I was provided with accommodations, meals and other compensation for the purposes of review by the Santa Fe Tourism Board and the Inn of the Five Graces.
+Disclosure: As is common in the travel industry, I was provided with accommodations, meals, and other compensation for the purposes of review by the Santa Fe Tourism Board and the Inn of the Five Graces.
 While it has not influenced my review, PointsandTravel.com believes in full disclosure of all potential conflicts of interest.
 All Photos by the author.